 - Submissions must be typed, double-spaced, and proofread thoroughly

 - The competition deadline is March 1st, 2020

 - Please print out and mail a hard copy of your essay to:

 656 W. Kirby Detroit, MI 48202

-9. Please download and complete the entry form (PDF) and attach it to your submission
+9. Please download and complete the entry form and attach to your submission

 Suggested Topics and Themes